dondealban/14n121e/content/publication/2021-glob-environ-change/index.md

 - "2"
 publishDate: "2021-05-11T00:00:00Z"
 slides: ""
-summary: In this paper, we evaluated the representation of wildlife and forest types within protected areas.
-Current protected area network underrepresented wildlife species and forest types.
-Spatial prioritisation identified additional priority areas to meet representation targets.
-Modest expansion via area-based conservation strategies can enhance protected area effectiveness.
-Conservation efforts must prioritise involvement and leadership of local communities.
+summary: In this paper, we conducted a systematic review of case studies and a causal network analysis to identify, map, and articulate the relationships between the drivers, actors, and mechanisms of forest change across Himalayas.
 tags:
 - community forest management
 - deforestation